Paul R. Lehman: Work experience

 He was chair of the music task force that wrote the national voluntary standards for K-12 music (1992–94), Opportunity To Learn Standards for Music Instruction (1992–94), and National Performance Standards for Music (1994–96).
-He is the author of more than 200 articles and other publications, and he has delivered more than 300 lectures on education in nearly every state of the U..S. and more than a dozen other countries.
+He is the author of more than 200 articles and other publications, and he has delivered more than 300 lectures on education in nearly every state of the USA and more than a dozen other countries.
 Since his retirement in 1996 he has taught a variety of continuing education courses in music.